josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌒_The_Public_Comes_Outside/🗻_the_public_was_not_flat.md

 - social protection;
 - exposure to retaliation;
 - access to media;
-- ability to remain physically present.
+- ability to remain physically present;
+- position within inherited legal, policing and social terrain.

 The central argument is: